-Seven of Wands & Two of Swords tarot card combinations
+Low arcan Seven of Wands and Low arcan Two of Swords combinations:

 Card 1 - Seven of Wands

-The Seven of Wands has an image of a man who is standing on a tall hill and being challenged by the opponents below.
-He seems to be defending this position and attacking in retaliation.
-It is interesting to note that in the Rider-Waite depiction of the Seven of Wands, the man is wearing not matching shoes.
-This is linked to the symbolism of being on uneven ground or not having a stable footing in life.
+The Seven of Wands has an image of a man who's standing on a tall hill and being challenged by the warring parties below.
+He appears to be protecting this role and attacking in retaliation.
+It is thrilling to notice that within the Rider-Waite depiction of the Seven of Wands, the person is wearing no longer matching shoes.
+This is connected to the symbolism of being on uneven floor or no longer having a stable footing in life.
 Full card's description

 Card 2 - Two of Swords

-The swords that she is holding in each of her hands show that there are two choices that lead in different directions and are mutually exclusive to one another.
-It may also depict a stalemate, which means that the problem should be addressed with a logical and rational thinking.
-The Moon positioned on the right side of the card signifies may signify the role of illusions and deception in the difficulty that the woman has in making a choice.
+The swords that she is protecting in each of her hands display that there are two picks that lead in different directions and are mutually unique to one every other.
+It may additionally depict a stalemate, which means that that the trouble should be addressed with a logical and rational thinking.
+The Moon placed on the proper facet of the card signifies may additionally signify the role of illusions and deception in the difficulty that the woman has in making a choice.
 Full card's description